Cairo Conference: November 21–22

-On Saturday, November 20, 1943, Stilwell first arrived in Cairo, and on Sunday, November 21, Chiang arrived with his wife, the First Lady Soong Mei Ling, and with Churchill.
-Churchill arrived in Alexandria Harbour aboard HMS Wilhelm and then flew to Cairo.
+On Saturday, 20 November 1943, Stilwell first arrived in Cairo, and on Sunday, 21 November, Chiang arrived with his wife, the First Lady Soong Mei Ling, and with Churchill.
+Churchill arrived in Alexandria Harbour aboard HMS Wilhelmina and then flew to Cairo.
 Churchill invited Chiang and his wife to dinner and then brought Chiang to the map room to brief him on the status and planning of British forces in the various theatres of war.
 Roosevelt crossed the Atlantic on the battleship USS Iowa and arrived in Tunis that day on the Air Force One from Oran (modern-day Algeria) to meet General Eisenhower.
 That day, Stilwell met with Chiang, Marshall, Hurley, and General Blaine Somerville.
-Roosevelt arrived on Monday, November 22, and that afternoon, Chiang paid a visit to Roosevelt with Soong and Churchill.
+Roosevelt arrived on Monday, 22 November, and that afternoon, Chiang paid a visit to Roosevelt with Soong and Churchill.
 That evening, Churchill, Roosevelt, and their aides held a preliminary meeting.
 John Patton Davies, Second Secretary of the US Embassy in Chongqing, sent a memorandum to Roosevelt against the use of US troops to help the British, Dutch, and French rebuild their colonial empires by pointing out the levels of corruption and incompetence of the Chinese National Army and suggesting the value of opening an overland line of communication to China from northern Burma.

 November 23

-On Tuesday, November 23, the conference officially began.
+On Tuesday, 23 November, the conference officially began.
 Chiang, together with Soong and the other Chinese generals, paid an early morning visit to Roosevelt.
 He then met with the president's representative Patrick Hurley to discuss the Tehran Conference and other issues.
 At 11:00 a.m., the preliminary session was held with Chiang, Roosevelt, Churchill, and the three men's aides.
 It was here that Chiang insisted on "strong and powerful naval operations" and that "Burma is the key to the entire Asian campaign."
 That afternoon, a meeting of the British and American Joint Chiefs of Staff was held to discuss plans for an offensive on Burma.
 Chiang eventually decided not to attend that meeting and was represented by his generals.
 He arrived at 3:30 p.m. the British and American officials had believed that the Chinese would show up only while the Chiefs of Staff were discussing issues of interest to them.
 Marshall criticised Chiang for being too keen to acquire US transports.
 However, he could neither guarantee a stronger ground force, which prevented Chinese troops from being trained at Langga in India, nor agree to equip the army in Yunnan.
 Stilwell presented a memorandum proposing alternative actions: aid northern Burma; fight for overland lines of communication to China; train and increase the combat power of the Chinese Army; intensify bombing of Japan, Taiwan, and the Philippines; prevent Japanese control of the Taiwan Strait and the South China Sea; and recover Canton and Hong Kong.
 He suggested increasing the strength of three Army divisions, moving US troops in India to China after the occupation of northern Burma, and attacking Shanghai and Taiwan if necessary.